-- 8. A competency framework or profile is a conceptual model that details and defines the ideal competencies expected of an individual auditor for a specific task, and for a specific position within an organisation.
-While competency frameworks need to be largely stable, predictable and certain in the short term, they need to be dynamic in nature in the long term, reflecting the expectations of an ever-changing world.
-They seek to define the elements needed to drive success and high performance, and will change depending on the circumstances. - A pathway for professional development is a formalised, structured development programme chosen by a SAI and aimed at developing and maintaining competent, professional auditors in the SAI. - 10.
-A SAI strategy for professional development is a sub-set of an overall SAI organisational strategy, dealing with the purpose of a professionalisation pathway and clearly describes the desired end-state of competencies to be developed.
+- 7) Competence is the knowledge, skills and personal attributes critical to successful job performance (ISSAI 150 para 12). - 8) A competency framework is a conceptual model that details and defines the competencies expected of an individual auditor, group or team for a specific task and for a specific position within an organisation.
+Competency frameworks need to be largely stable and timeless at a broad level.
+At a more granular level, they need to be dynamic, reflecting the expectations of an everchanging world.
+They seek to define the elements needed to drive success and high performance, and will change depending on the circumstances. - 9) A pathway for professional development is a formalised, structured development programme chosen by a SAI and aimed at developing and maintaining competent, professional auditors in the SAI. - 10) A SAI strategy for professional development is a sub-set of an overall SAI organisational strategy, dealing with the purpose of a professionalisation pathway and clearly describes the desired end-state of competencies to be developed.